aws-samples/sample-voice-ai-powered-contextual-menu-board-with-amazon-nova-sonic/README.md

 ### Initial Setup

 1. Launch the application (locally or via Amplify)
+2. Select a template from the Quick Start dialog (or configure manually)
-2. Configure your Cognito settings in the Settings panel
+3. Configure your Cognito settings in the Settings panel
-3. Authenticate using your Cognito credentials
+4. Authenticate using your Cognito credentials
-4. Configure company branding and auto-initiate settings as needed
+5. Customize company branding and auto-initiate settings as needed

 ### Voice Ordering Flow